All pupils are expected to wear school uniform. This consists of:

 Jewellery, Make-Up and Hair

 No jewellery is to be worn to school.
-The only exceptions to this are a wrist watch and the wearing of ear studs.
+The only exceptions to this are a wristwatch and the wearing of small, ear studs.
 Such items must be removed for practical lessons.
 In the event of a recent piercing, a plaster supplied from home must be applied.
 School accepts no responsibility at any time for these items.
-Children found wearing jewellery, other then ear studs and wrist watch, will have will have the jewellery confiscated and returned at the end of the day.
+Children found wearing jewellery, other than ear studs and wrist watch, will have the jewellery confiscated and returned at the end of the day.

 The following items are also not allowed to be worn in school: